-- Large non-bank financial institution in connection with an SEC investigation relating to various accounting issues in its mortgage origination and servicing businesses.
+- A large non-bank financial institution in an SEC investigation relating to various accounting issues in its mortgage origination and servicing businesses.

 - KKR in its settlement with the SEC relating to the allocation of broken deal expenses between its investment funds.

 - JPMorgan Chase in SEC and other regulatory investigations relating to the issuance of RMBS securities.